MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/street-tacos.md

     1. Place the pork in a ziploc bag (or any container) and fill with equal parts soy sauce and lime juice (enough to submerge).
 Let marinate for at least an hour.
     1. Remove the pork loin from the marinade and pat dry.
     1. To a heavy-bottom pot or pan on medium-high heat, add clarified butter.
-    1. In the pan, sear the pork loin on all sides and then set the pork loin to the side.
+    1. In the pan, sear the pork loin on all sides and then set the pork loin to the side.<sup>[1]</sup>
 - Pork sauce:
-    1. Mix the vinegar and water together and add to the pan, aggressively scraping the bottom of the pan as to free up the fond.
+    1. Mix the vinegar and water together.
+    1. Deglaze the pan by adding the vinegar solution, aggressively scraping the bottom of the pan as to free up the fond.
     1. Reduce heat to medium.
     1. Add butter, cream, lime, and pepper to the pan.
-Mix everything together.
+Mix everything together.<sup>[2]</sup>
-        - If you'd like, you can let this reduce, just be careful not to overheat it.
-        - Add more cream to make the flavor less harsh and more rounded.
-Add less to make it stronger and mildly bitter.
-    1. Season to taste with salt and set aside.
+    1. Season to taste with salt and set to the side.<sup>[3]</sup>
 - Pork:
-    1. Slice a 1-inch cutlet out of your pork loin short-ways.
+    1. Against the grain, slice a 1 in. cutlet out of your pork loin.
     1. To a pan on medium-high heat, some clarified butter and sear the pork on both sides.
     1. Remove from the pan and let sit for 5 minutes.
-    1. Slice the cutlet up into thin strips, about &frac18;-inch thick.
+    1. Slice the cutlet up into thin strips, about &frac18; in. in thickness.
-    1. Reduce the pan heat to medium, place about a tablespoon of the pork sauce on it, and toss in the pork strips.
+    1. Reduce the pan heat to medium-low, place about a tablespoon of the pork sauce on it, and toss in the pork strips.
     1. Cook for around 2 minutes and then remove the pork, keeping as much of the sauce in the pan as you can.
 - Tortillas:
     1. Place the tortillas on the skillet, rotate and slide it around a few times to lap up as much of the residual sauce as you can.